freezy/dmd-extensions/README.md

 If you are a PC monitor user or have a RGB display (PinDMDv3 or PIN2DMD), the advantage of dmdext is that Lucky1's coloring features are fully supported.

+#### Configuration

+Since `DmdDevice.dll` is called by VPM, we can't pass any configuration parameters to it.
+Instead, we use `DmdDevice.ini` which must be located in the same folder as `VPinMAME.dll`.
+The options are described by block below.

+- `[global]` - Global options that are applied to all display types
+  - `resize`- How to downscale SEGA 192x64 pixel games to smaller displays.
+Can have three values:
+    - `stretch` - Just fill the available space and ignore the aspect ratio
+    - `fill` - Fill it up so the whole DMD is filled while keeping aspect ratio intact.
+Pixels will be cropped off.
+    - `fit` - Scale it so the whole image fits on the DMD while keeping aspect ratio intact.
+There will be white space (uh, more like black space).
+  - `fliphorizontally` - Flips the image horizontally
+  - `flipvertically` - Flips the image vertically
+  - `colorize` - enable or disable frame-by-frame colorization (inactive in VPX bundle)
+- `[virtualdmd]` - A virtual DMD that renders on the computer screen somewhat nicely
+  - `enabled` - If false, don't show it
+  - `stayontop` - Virtual dmd stays on top of most other windows
+  - `hidegrip` - Hide the resize grip
+  - `left` - X-axis of the window position
+  - `top` - Y-axis of the window position
+  - `width` - Width of the DMD in monitor pixels
+  - `height` - Height of the dmd in monitor pixels
+- `[pindmd1]` Options for the 2-bit pinDMD display
+  - `enabled` - If false, doesn't bother looking for a pinDMD1
+- `[pindmd2]` Options for the 4-bit pinDMD2 display
+  - `enabled` - If false, doesn't bother looking for a pinDMD2
+- `[pindmd3]` Options for the RGB24 pinDMDv3 display
+  - `enabled` - If false, doesn't bother looking for a pinDMD3
+  - `port` - COM port, e.g. `COM3`
+- `[pin2dmd]` Options for the RGB24 PIN2DMD display
+  - `enabled` - If false, doesn't bother looking for a PIN2DMD
+- `[video]` - Allows creating an .avi video from the DMD frames.
+  - `enabled` - If enabled, write to an .avi file.
+  - `path` - Path to folder or .avi file.
+If a folder is given, it will create a file named after the current game.

 ## Documentation

 All options are documented in the tool.